oac-tree/oac-tree/doc/instruction.rst

 During a single tick, the ``ExecuteSingle`` function will perform the following actions:

 * If the status is `NOT_STARTED`, i.e. this is the first time the instruction will be ticked (or just after a reset), the virtual method ``InitHook`` is called, which can be overriden in case some extra code needs to run the first time.
 Afterwards, if the initialization was successful, the status is put to `NOT_FINISHED` and the UserInterface is notified of this status change.
+If the initialization failed, the status is set to `FAILURE` and the UserInterface is notified.
-* The status is updated with the result of the virtual ``ExecuteSingleImpl`` method.
+* If the initialzation was successful, the status is updated with the result of the virtual ``ExecuteSingleImpl`` method.
 This function needs to be overriden by all concrete instructions and should contain the main execution logic.
 * If the previous step resulted in a change of status, the UserInterface is notified of this change.

 Usage